Hodgkin Lymphoma – Brief Information

 Treatment

 Treatment of children and adolescents with Hodgkin lymphoma should take place in a children's hospital with a paediatric oncology program.
 Only such a treatment centre provides highly experienced and qualified staff (doctors, nurses and many more) that is specialised and focussed on the diagnostics and treatment of children and teenagers with cancer according to the most advanced treatment concepts.
 The doctors in these centres collaborate closely with each other.
 Together, they treat their patients according to treatment plans (protocols) that are continuously optimised.
-The goal of the treatment is to achieve high cure rates while avoiding acute or long-term side effects as much as possible.
+The aim of treating patients with Hodgkin lymphoma is to maintain the well-known high cure rates whilst minimizing acute or long-term side effects as much as possible.

 Treatment methods

-Treatment options for Hodgkin lymphoma include chemo- and radiotherapy as well as high-dose chemotherapy followed by stem cell transplantation.
+Treatment options for Hodgkin lymphoma include chemotherapy, radiotherapy and high-dose chemotherapy followed by stem cell transplantation.

-Central backbone of current treatment concepts for Hodgkin lymphoma is chemotherapy.
-It uses drugs (so-called cytostatic agents) that can kill fast-dividing cells, such as cancer cells, or inhibit their growth, respectively.
+• Central backbone of current treatment concepts for Hodgkin lymphoma is chemotherapy (for special considerations see chapter on nodular lymphocyte-predominant Hodgkin lymphoma below).
+Chemotherapy uses drugs (so-called cytostatic agents) that can kill fast-dividing cells, such as cancer cells, or inhibit their growth, respectively.
 Since one cytostatic agent alone may not be capable of destroying all the lymphoma cells, a combination of cytostatics that function in different ways is given (polychemotherapy).
 The goal is to eliminate as many malignant cells as possible.

-For some patients, low-dose radiation therapy (radiotherapy) of the affected regions is additionally recommended.
+• For some patients, low-dose radiotherapy (radiation therapy) of the affected regions is additionally recommended.
+Both conventional radiotherapy (with photons) and proton therapy may be considered.
 However, in order to reduce radiation-induced late effects, radiotherapy has been used continuously less during the last years.
-Today, only certain patients receive radiotherapy, for example when their disease does not sufficiently respond to chemotherapy (please see chapter “Course of treatment”).
+Today, only certain patients receive radiotherapy, for example when their disease does not sufficiently respond to chemotherapy.

-In very rare situations, for example in case of non-response to chemo- and radiotherapy or recurrent disease (relapse), respectively, high-dose chemotherapy followed by stem cell transplantation (SCT) may be considered as an effective treatment option.
+• In rare situations, when standard chemotherapy and radiotherapy do not prove sufficiently effective or in the event of recurrent disease (relapse), high-dose chemotherapy followed by stem cell transplantation (SCT) may be considered as an effective treatment option.
 The high doses of cytostatics given according to this treatment strategy are capable of eliminating the resistant lymphoma cells.
-Since high-dose chemotherapy also leads to the destruction of the blood-forming cells in the bone marrow, the patient will receive blood forming stem cells in a second step.
+Since high-dose chemotherapy also leads to the destruction of the blood-forming cells in the bone marrow, the patient will receive blood-forming stem cells in a second step.
 Usually, these stem cells are obtained from the patient’s blood or bone marrow prior to high-dose chemotherapy and are given back right after this treatment (so-called autologous stem cell transplantation).

 Good to know: The duration and intensity of chemotherapy, as well as the necessity of radiation or stem cell transplantation, and last but not least, the patient’s individual prognosis is dependent on the extent (stage) of the disease at initial diagnosis and how it responds to treatment.
-The subtype of Hodgkin lymphoma only marginally determines the treatment strategies for children and adolescents (see the exception of LPHL below).
+The type of Hodgkin lymphoma (classical HL or NLPHL) plays an important role in treatment planning.

-The following information describes the treatment for patients with classical Hodgkin lymphoma.
-Therapy is currently given as per protocol of trial EuroNet-PHL-C2, which had been open for Hodgkin lymphoma patients until 31/09/2020 ( see chapter "Therapy optimising trials“).
+The following information describes methods and courses of treatment for patients with classical Hodgkin lymphoma.
+These are based on the current treatment recommendations of the GPOH-HD Study Commission, which in turn are guided by the results of the most recent therapy optiminsing trial (EuroNet-PHL-C2).
 Chemo- and radiotherapy are important treatment modalities used in these protocols.
 If radiation therapy is indicated, it is usually performed after cessation of chemotherapy.
 The decision whether radiotherapy is necessary or not is primarily based on the response of the disease to chemotherapy (please see below).

 Chemotherapy